Introduction

 1. What is your specific methodology for this property type, and do you conduct on-site inspections?

-Expect details about engineering analysis, blueprint review, and physical or virtual site visits.
-If they mention "desktop studies" or "estimation models," ask specifically about documentation and IRS defensibility.
+A qualified provider gives details about engineering analysis, blueprint review, and physical or virtual site visits.
+Providers that reference "desktop studies" or "estimation models" warrant close scrutiny regarding documentation and IRS defensibility.

 2. What credentials and certifications do the professionals performing the study hold?

-Look for CCSP designations, licensed professional engineers, and ASCSP membership.
-Ask how many years of direct cost segregation experience the team has and how many studies they've completed.
+CCSP designations, licensed professional engineers, and ASCSP membership are meaningful credentials.
+Years of direct cost segregation experience and number of completed studies are concrete performance indicators.

 3. What is your process if this study is questioned by the IRS, and is audit support included in the fee?